Tutopiya Logo

 Common mistakes students make

-• Forgetting to square-root after finding a².
+• Forgetting to square-root when finding a side.

 When you need more support